Aliases for ARID1B Gene

 GeneCards Summary for ARID1B Gene

-ARID1B (AT Rich Interactive Domain 1B (SWI1-Like)) is a Protein Coding gene.
-Diseases associated with ARID1B include arid1b-related coffin-siris syndrome and mental retardation, autosomal dominant 12.
-Among its related pathways are Transcription Ligand-dependent activation of the ESR1/SP pathway and Chromatin organization.
+ARID1B (AT-Rich Interaction Domain 1B) is a Protein Coding gene.
+Diseases associated with ARID1B include mental retardation, autosomal dominant 12 and coffin-siris syndrome.
+Among its related pathways are Prostate Cancer and Transcription Ligand-dependent activation of the ESR1/SP pathway.
 GO annotations related to this gene include binding and transcription coactivator activity.
-An important paralog of this gene is ARID3B.
+An important paralog of this gene is ARID1A.

 UniProtKB/Swiss-Prot for ARID1B Gene